 This type of trust requires several critical legal and financial decisions.
 To get everything right while avoiding pitfalls at the same time, it would be smart to enlist the assistance of an experienced estate lawyer and financial planner.

 If you landed here, we recommend starting with our overview article Premium Financing For Life Insurance (An Easy How-To Guide).
+You are also always welcome to call with any questions at (858) 703-6178 or leave them in the comments.
+There is never any obligation to move forward.

 There are a handful of trusts you can use for premium financing with life insurance.
 While the irrevocable life insurance trust (ILIT) is the most common, there are other options.